Heasterian/Box86-64-on-SD845-mobian/docs/TROUBLESHOOTING.md

 # EDGE CASES

 There are two libs that are edge cases because you sometimes need one certain version of library to match required by app symbols: libssl.so and libcrypto.so.
 If you can find them in game directory, make sure that they are in BOX86_LD_LIBRARY_PATH or BOX86_LD_LIBRARY_PATH.
 They should work fine emulated and in most cases you don't need to search for certain version for ARM.

+# COMMON ISSUE WITH STARTING GAMES

+Many games can have some issues with running fullscreen, specially with screen resolution other than phones native one.
+Try to find way to change it using some flag on in config file.
+I think that linux version of Witcher 2 at 720p unlocked for me changing resolution, but I'm not 100 sure :/